m5tt/smscli-client/README.md

 ## TODO

-Needs some reworking, backend logic is too coupled/attached to the urwid libary
+Needs some reworking, backend logic is too coupled/attached to the urwid library